Towards Flexible Anonymous Networks: Abstract

 \section{Abstract}

-Anonymous Communication designs such as Tor build their security upon distributing the trust in many volunteers running relays in many locations globally.
-These volunteers run the Tor code upon various operating systems, each potentially having different software packaging policies.
-In practice, it leads to a heterogeneous network in which many versions of the same Tor software exist, with a different set of protocol features.
-Because of the heterogeneous aspect of the network, the maintainers had to come up with \textit{forward-compatible} protocol design strategies.
-Their role is to guarantee that different versions of the Tor software interact without unrecoverable errors.
-In this work, we cast the protocol tolerance enabled with forward-compatible protocol considerations as a double-edged sword.
-Despite being beneficial for the developers, we argue that protocol tolerance is the systemic cause behind many strong attacks against Tor in the past fifteen years.
+Anonymous Communication designs such as Tor build their security on distributed trust over many volunteers running relays in diverse global locations.
+In practice, this distribution leads to a heterogeneous network in which many versions of the Tor software co-exist, each with differing sets of protocol features.
+Because of this heterogeneity, Tor developers employ \textit{forward-compatible protocol design} as a strategy to maintain network extensibility.
+This strategy aims to guarantee that different versions of the Tor software interact without unrecoverable errors.
+In this work, we cast \textit{protocol tolerance} that is enabled by forward-compatible protocol considerations as a fundamental security issue.
+We argue that, while being beneficial for the developers, protocol tolerance has resulted in a number of strong attacks against Tor in the past fifteen years.

-To address this issue, we propose FAN for Flexible Anonymous Network, a new software architecture for volunteer-based distributed networks that shifts the dependence away from protocol tolerance without losing the ability for the developers to ensure the continuous evolution of their software.
-We realize an implementation, evaluate the overheads and, experiment with several of FAN's benefits to defend against a severe attack still applicable to Tor today.
+To address this issue, we propose Flexible Anonymous Network (FAN), a new software architecture for volunteer-based distributed networks that shifts the dependence away from protocol tolerance without losing the ability for developers to ensure the continuous evolution of their software.
+We \begin{inparaenum}[i)] \item instantiate an implementation, \item evaluate its overheads and, \item experiment with several of FAN's benefits to defend against a severe attack still applicable to Tor today. \end{inparaenum}

-\emph{Note: This version of the paper does not yet address the most recent comments received (March 4, 2022) from its IEEE S\&P submission.}